JingShing-Tools/Pixel-Art-Filter-python/README.md

   * Can drag image now by left click and moving mouse
 * Add dict to save sets to make code more flexible.

+## Ver1.7.1

+* Improved scaled image resolution
+* Can import and save sets.
+But mode should be same as saved set.

 ## Usage
 You can click pic to watch vid.
 [![Usage](https://img.youtube.com/vi/HpTbwjZv2y0/maxresdefault.jpg)](https://youtu.be/HpTbwjZv2y0)